 Chelle's expert tip: Take a break from the beach for a drink and to watch the game.

 Now this is what a beach bar should look and feel like.
 You will find a number of resort bars that overlook the beach, but to get the real thing, travel north to Bonita Beach where you can walk right from the beach and into this beer-and-burger joint for a break from the sun.
 Sit out back on the beach, if you can't bring yourself to drag your toes out of the sand.
-Or sit inside, where there's shade.
+Or take a table inside, where there's shade.
 If you're looking for air-conditioning on a hot summer day, head upstairs to order your cold one and watch the game.
 There's just beer and wine in the adult beverages department.
 The kitchen is famous for its Chicago-style pizzas, served after 4 p.m.
+Breakfast is served until 11 a.m.
 Day-long there's seafood, burgers and key lime pie.

 Recommended for Beach Bars because: Adjacent to the Bonita Beach public access, it has tables right on the beach and two bars inside.